greenya/SpaceLib/README.md

     it should do: waiting (if wait>0) -> animating (for dt) -> ratio=0 -> ... ratio=1 -> none

 TODO: [?] ui: add support for automatic child frames generation for each text_terse.groups item

-    // - Frame.name should be group name
+    - Frame.name should be group name
-    // - updating terse should handle child frames (add/remove/update)
+    - updating terse should handle child frames (add/remove/update)
-    // - the idea is to be able to have enter/leave/click for any group in terse
+    - the idea is to be able to have enter/leave/click for any group in terse
-    // - maybe we need to add Frame.draw/enter/leave/click_terse_group for handling events for those dynamic children
+    - maybe we need to add Frame.draw/enter/leave/click_terse_group for handling events for those dynamic children

-TODO: [?] ui: maybe extend Frame.drag to support op: Drag_Operation // enum: is_drag_target, dragging_started, dragging_now, dragging_ended, is_drop_target, dropping_now
+TODO: [?] ui: drag-n-drop frame info

+    maybe extend Frame.drag to support op: Drag_Operation // enum: is_drag_target, dragging_started, dragging_now, dragging_ended, is_drop_target, dropping_now

 TODO: [?] ui: maybe add support for logic resolution 1280x720